galaktor/raph.es/content/blog/zita.md

 # Fear not!

+{{% fig %}}
+{{% img src="/img/blog/graphic-novel_thumb.jpeg" alt="Dr. Evil from the film Austin Powers making quotes with his fingers, saying Graphic Novel" link="/img/blog/graphic-novel.jpeg" %}}
+{{% /fig %}}

 Not all is lost.
 Some people are making really good, progressive comics (also known by their grown-up name: *graphic novels*).
 I'd like to highlight one such gem right now.

+*[Zita The Spacegirl](http://zitaspacegirl.com)* began as a [web comic](http://zitaspacegirl.com/webcomics) by [Ben Hatke](http://www.benhatke.com).
+Hatke later set out to tell Zita's origin story in the form of a paperback [trilogy](http://www.goodreads.com/book/show/8879121-zita-the-spacegirl).

 {{% fig attr="First Second Books" attrlink="http://us.macmillan.com/books/9781596434462" %}}
 {{% img src="/img/project/zita/spacegirl_thumb.jpeg" alt="Cover of the graphic novel Zita The Spacegirl" link="/img/project/zita/spacegirl.jpeg" %}}
-{{% img src="/img/blog/graphic-novel_thumb.jpeg" alt="Dr. Evil from the film Austin Powers making quotes with his fingers, saying Graphic Novel" link="/img/blog/graphic-novel.jpeg" %}}
 {{% /fig %}}

-*[Zita The Spacegirl](http://zitaspacegirl.com)* began as a [web comic](http://zitaspacegirl.com/webcomics) by [Ben Hatke](http://www.benhatke.com).
-Hatke later set out to tell Zita's origin story in the form of a paperback [trilogy](http://www.goodreads.com/book/show/8879121-zita-the-spacegirl).

 Zita's adventure begins with her best friend Joseph being kidnapped by a creepy alien thing - and it's *Zita's* fault.
 That's some serious drama right off the bat.
 Just because it's a story for children, doesn't mean it has to be fluffy kittens, right?